 Suggestions

-Remove the 'Skill Activation Triggers', 'Overview', 'Key Data Fields', 'Result Format', and 'Use Cases' sections entirely—Claude already knows what ADX is and can infer when to use the skill from context.
+Remove the 'Skill Activation Triggers', 'Overview', 'Key Data Fields', 'Result Format', and 'Use Cases' sections entirely — Claude already knows what ADX is and when to use this skill based on the frontmatter description.

 | Dimension | Reasoning | Score |